mjedmonds/mjedmonds.github.io/CS50/notes_md/unit6_Procedures-and-Functions.md

 ```

 * C will attempt to type cast whatever you pass into the appropriate type.
   * For instance, if you pass a floating point number for an int argument, the floating point number will be type cast into an int
 * If the function doesn't return anything, simply call the function

 ```c
 print_hello();
 ```

-# Functions from the C Standard Library
+## Functions from the C Standard Library

 * Wide range of functions already written for you!
 * No need to reinvent the wheel
 * These exist to make your life easier
 * [https://en.wikibooks.org/wiki/C_Programming/Procedures_and_functions#Functions_from_the_C_Standard_Library](https://en.wikibooks.org/wiki/C_Programming/Procedures_and_functions#Functions_from_the_C_Standard_Library)

-# Variable-length Argument Lists
+## Variable-length Argument Lists

 * Functions don't have to specify _exactly_ how many arguments they take
 * For instance, imagine you wanted to write a function to compute the average of a set of numbers.
   * So far, we have no way of handling _N_ numbers.
   * We could write a function for averaging 2 numbers, 3 numbers, etc, but that would be very painstaking.
-* Where have we seen functions that take in an arbitrary number of arugments already?
+* Where have we seen functions that take in an arbitrary number of arguments already?
   * `printf`
   * `scanf`
 * In order to write a function that takes a variable number of arguments, first include the `stdarg.h` header

 ### Steps:

 1. Declare the function as you normally would
 2. Last argument to the function is an ellipsis `...` to indicate there is a variable list of arguments

 * Example function declaration:

 ```c
 float average (int n_args, ...);
 ```

 * Somehow we need to specify how many arguments are in the list.
 * Above we did this with the `n_args` argument
 * Next, we need a mechanism to access the list of arguments.
 We'll declare a variable for the list of arguments: